Skip to main content

 export default App;

 In the code above, we added another data provider.
 The data provider will fetch data from the fast foods API.
-It's a dummy API created by the refine team.
+It's a dummy API created by the Refine team.
 You can use it to create simple projects when testing out refine.
 We will use the API to create charts later.

 You will now see a dashboard entry in the sidebar.
 The dashboard will look like the image below.
 We will create charts and render them in the dashboard in the next sub-sections.